gtxll8/Project2-Tournament-Results/README.md

   ```
   vagrant@vagrant-ubuntu-trusty-32:~$ scp -r vagrant@162.243.67.78:/vagrant/tournament .
  ```
- this will copy the entire directory with the neccessary files:
+ this will copy the entire directory with the necessary files:
   ```
 tournament_test_extended.py
 tournament.pyc